elenaovv/IceSpike/README.md

 ## Main Files and Modifications
 ### 1. predistill_spikformer.py

 This is the first stage of the knowledge distillation process.
-In the original, the authors use the BERT model, while we use IceBERT with RoBERTa architecture.
+The authors use the BERT model in the original, while we use IceBERT with RoBERTa architecture.
 Therefore, all imports and uses related to this were changed.
 Minor changes were made in processing datasets, and some parameters were removed accordingly.

 We ran it with the following configurations: